marcelkohl/spell-checker-improved/README.md

 ## To do
   - add more than one language to the translators
   - add shortcut to auto correct selected word with the first suggestion from spellchecker (to avoid navigate into the menu)
-  - clicking on status bar icon focus on next misspelled word;

 ## Copyright
 Status bar icon based on [grammar icon](https://www.flaticon.com/packs/text-editing-1) made by [bqlqn](https://www.flaticon.com/authors/bqlqn)